 *As an IRS-designated 501(c) (3) organization, we are eligible to accept tax-exempt contributions.

 The mission of the Buhl Regional Health Foundation is to identify and address the diverse health care needs of the greater Sharon regional area.
 Among the Foundation’s primary objectives will be the promotion of collaborative partnerships and programs, capacity building, and grants which will focus on and invest in all people impacted by health-related needs.
-We would request measurable results and analytics.

 - Do everything with integrity